 While medical providers are looking for ways to accommodate healthcare consumerization, the market of digital solutions for this sector keeps growing incessantly.
-It was valued at $153 billion in 2022, and it’s anticipated to grow with a CAGR of 16% by 2027.
+In fact, it’s anticipated to cost $ 766.06 billion by 2033.

-Since many companies invest in technologies to address patient needs and stay ahead of competitors, they should be aware of rules and regulations their software has to follow.
-No doubts that HIPAA is one of the most important requirements to meet when developing a health app.
+Since many companies invest in technologies to address patient needs and stay ahead of competitors, they should be aware of the rules and regulations their software has to follow.
+No doubt that HIPAA is one of the most important requirements to meet when developing a health app.

 So what does mobile app HIPAA compliance mean?
 What does it take to achieve it, and how much do its violations cost?
 Let’s find out the basics and explore the considerations to take into account while initiating HIPAA-compliant app development.